 - Bright white light, sometimes called “daylight” lighting, is located at the cool end of the color temperature bar.
 It’s very bright and crisp, but it tends to be a bit hard on the eyes in relaxed living situations.
 Bright white lighting is best used for outdoor security systems and bright workshops.

 Dimmable bulbs allow the user to adjust the amount of electricity to the bulb and control its brightness.
 Thanks to their ability to conserve energy, dimmable bulbs are a great option for those looking to save on utility bills—but not all LEDs are dimmable, so be sure to read the package before buying.
 Also, keep in mind dimmable bulbs only work when you have installed dimmable light switches.

 Technologically savvy bulb manufacturers offer a variety of LED light bulbs that connect to home Wi-Fi, making it possible to turn them on and off remotely from a smart phone or tablet.
-Priced higher than ordinary LEDs, these smart LEDs start around $15 and price up to $70, depending on the bulb’s features.
 Many bulbs can be programmed to turn on and off at preset times, or to turn on as you approach (using a technology known as “geofencing”).
-What’s more, some smart LEDs allow the user to switch between color temperatures, while others sync with home voice-activated assistants like Amazon’s Alexa.
+What’s more, some smart LEDs allow the user to switch between color temperatures, while others sync with home voice-activated assistants like Amazon Alexa.
 If you want to control your home lighting remotely, a smart LED light bulb is just the ticket.

 An LED Bulb’s Useful Life and Yearly Cost to Operate